-Compatible with Bluebook

-Compatible with Bluebook: AT can be used on the same computer as Bluebook

-One Computer: Embedded in Bluebook

-Accessibility

-Features: color contrast, answer eliminator, Question Navigator, line reader, calculator, Item flag/bookmarking, Notepad, Annotation Tools, Highlighter, Expanded passage

-Text-to-speech\

-Spell checker

-Calculator\ (non-calc

-session)

-One Computer: Compatible with Bluebook

-Magnification:

-ZoomText 2018; Fusion

-Accommodations for...
-Speech-to-text\^:

-Apple Voice Control, Chromebook Dictation, Windows Speech Recognition, Dragon Naturally/Speaking Word Prediction\^:

-Built-in Device Screen Reader/Text to Speech:

-ChromeVox/Select to Speak

-External Screen Reader:

-JAWS; NVDA 2020.2; Fusion

-Hardware-based Technology: alternate keyboards, mouse, etc.

-Not Compatible with Bluebook

-AT needs to be run on an additional computer.
-The student needs two computers: one for Bluebook and one for the AT.

-Computer 1:

-Bluebook

-Computer 2: Assistive Technology

-Other AT that is not listed in Guidelines document
+Co mpatible with Bluebook Not Compatible with Bluebook Compatible with Bluebook Bluebook AT can be used on the same computer as AT needs to be run on an additional computer.
+The stud needs two computers: one for Bluebook and one for the One Computer: Embedded in Bluebook One Computer: Compatible with Bluebook Computer 1: Computer 2: Assistive Technology Accessibility Features: color contrast, Features: color contrast, ZoomText 2018; Fusion Other AT that is not listed in Guidelines document answer eliminator, Question Navigator, line reader, calculator, Item flag/bookmarking, Notepad, Annotation Tools, Highlighter, Expanded passage Accommodations for Speech-to-text^: Apple Voice Control, Chromebook Dictation, Windows Speech Recognition, Dragon Naturally/Speaking Word Prediction^: Accommodations: Text-to-speech Built-in Device Screen Reader/Text to Speech: ChromeVox/Select to Speak Spell checker Calculator (non-calc External Screen Reader: JAWS; NVDA 2020.2; Fusion session) Hardware-based Technology: alternate keyboards, mouse, etc. BUODE